 He is a 1976 graduate of the University of Michigan Medical School, and he completed a residency in internal medicine and a fellowship in infectious disease at Rush University Medical Center.
 During his fellowship he served as chief medical resident before joining the faculty.

 Rush University Medical Center consistently has been ranked among the top U.S. academic medical centers for quality of care.
-Multiple Rush programs annually are ranked among the best in the country by U.S. News & World Report’s in its “Best Hospitals” issue and Rush University Medical Center was the first hospital in Illinois caring for adults and children that earned Magnet designation – a nationally recognized mark of nursing excellence.
-Last year, the medical center earned its fourth consecutive four-year Magnet designation.
+Multiple Rush programs annually are ranked among the best in the country by U.S. News & World Report in its “Best Hospitals” issue, and Rush University Medical Center was the first hospital in Illinois caring for adults and children that earned Magnet designation — a nationally recognized mark of nursing excellence.
+In January of 2016, the Medical Center received its fourth consecutive Magnet designation.

-The Rush system includes Rush University Medical Center, Rush-Copley Medical Center (Aurora, IL), Rush Oak Park Hospital (Oak Park, IL), their respective subsidiaries and affiliates as well as numerous outpatient facilities located throughout the metropolitan Chicago area..
-In FY2016, the three system hospitals had a combined annual total of 49,830 patient admissions, 184,172 emergency department visits and nearly one million outpatient visits with annual operating revenue of greater than $2 billion.
+The Rush system includes Rush University Medical Center, Rush-Copley Medical Center (located in Aurora, Illinois), Rush Oak Park Hospital (Oak Park, Illinois), their respective subsidiaries and affiliates and numerous outpatient facilities located throughout the metropolitan Chicago area.
+In FY2016, the three system hospitals had a combined annual total of 49,830 patient admissions, 184,172 emergency department visits and nearly one million outpatient visits, with annual operating revenue of greater than $2 billion.
 In 2015, the nation’s three leading bond rating agencies each issued upgraded financial outlooks for Rush.

 Over the last ten years, Rush University Medical Center has undergone a $1 billion campus transformation effort that included the 2012 opening of a state-of-the-art hospital, the Tower, designed to improve patient outcomes and better accommodate patients and families.
 The Tower was the largest Gold LEED certified hospital in the world when it opened and has a flexible infrastructure to accommodate surge capacity to treat mass casualties from a disaster or pandemic.